Midea Dryer Error Codes

 Solutions:

-- Check for Drum Obstructions: Ensure there are no foreign objects or excessive load in the drum that could be preventing it from rotating.
+- Check for Drum Obstructions: Ensure there are no foreign objects or excessive loads in the drum that could be preventing it from rotating.

 - Inspect the Drive Belt: Check if the drive belt is intact and properly tensioned around the motor pulley and drum.